 What is mental clutter?

-Just like your home, your workspace, your pantry, your wardrobe or your shelves can quickly (and sometimes “inexplicably”!) fill up with stuff, so does your mind.
-This phenomenon is referred to as mental overload: the state that occurs when the amount or intensity of information exceeds the individual’s processing capacity.
+Just like your home, your workspace, your pantry, your wardrobe or your shelves quickly (and sometimes “inexplicably”!) fill up with stuff, so does your mind.
+This phenomenon is referred to as mental overload: the state that occurs when the amount or intensity of information exceeds an individual’s processing capacity.

 Mental clutter can include worrying about the future or ruminating about the past but what drains our brains the most is the huge amount of incomplete tasks that are floating around in our heads.
 Mark Atkinson, MD and human potential teacher, reports that the average number of incomplete tasks we have operating at any one time is between 20 and 50 when in actual fact, most people can only handle between 4-5 comfortably.